Me and Earl and the Dying Girl

-Me and Earl and the Dying Girl is a 2012 debut novel written by Jesse Andrews.
+Me and Earl and the Dying Girl is a 2012 novel written by Jesse Andrews.
 The novel was released in hardcover by Amulet Books on March 1, 2012, and in paperback on May 7, 2013.

 Plot

 Greg Gaines is a senior at Benson High School in Pittsburgh, Pennsylvania.
 A social loner, he navigates high school life by gaining everyone's acquaintance but staying clear of any particular clique.
 His only real friend is Earl Jackson, a fellow student from a poor and broken family.
-Greg and Earl have been friends since childhood but Greg will only (cautiously) claim that they are coworkers.
+Greg and Earl have been friends since childhood, but Greg will only (cautiously) claim they are coworkers.
 The two spend most of their time making films together.
 Greg and Earl keep their filming ventures a secret from their peers, fearing ridicule for their mediocre projects.

 One day, Greg's mother tells him that his childhood friend, Rachel Kushner, is diagnosed with acute myelogenous leukemia.
 Greg's mother wants him to rekindle their friendship and make her feel better.
-Although Greg had only befriended Rachel to try to get closer to her more attractive friend, Leah Katzenberg, he realizes that he cannot argue with his mother and calls her.
+Although Greg had only befriended Rachel to get closer to her more attractive friend, Leah Katzenberg, he realized he could not argue with his mother and called her.

-One day at school, Greg gets a text from Rachel saying that she would be starting chemotherapy the next day.
+One day at school, Greg gets a text from Rachel saying that she will be starting chemotherapy the next day.
 Although he and Earl are accidentally on drugs at that moment, they make it to Rachel's, where Greg introduces her to Earl.
-The three go out for ice-cream, and Earl invites Rachel to watch some of their films.
-Greg is furious but does not stop him.
+The three go out for ice cream, and Earl invites Rachel to watch some of their films.
+Greg is furious, but does not stop him.